genesiscommunitysuccess/docs/docs/05_operations/04_console/01_introduction.md

 Logging into your application (instance)
 Console monitors a specific application.
 To use Console, you will be provided with:
 * The URL for Console
-* Hostname (this is the instance name of the application, which you can find in GEM)
+* Hostname (this is the instance name of the application)
 * A username and password

 To log in to Console: